PyLadiesCZ/webkurz.pyladies.cz/README.md

 ## Content writing

-You have to name .md file the same as .html file so the content gets loaded.
+Add .md files in subfolders of `/lekce/`.
+Required HTML files are created automatically.

-Also don't forget to add links to new files to `/lekce/_menu.html`.
+Don't forget to add/remove links to files to `/_menu.html` and to `/index.html`.

 ### Inside .md